alifunction/Meenabazar-web-scraper/README.md

 - Designed for daily product updates
 -Suitable for data analysis & BI dashboards

-## PythonAnywhere Deployment & Scheduling
+## PythonAnywhere Deployment & Scheduling for daily execution

 This script is perfect for automated daily execution on PythonAnywhere: